The Long-Term Approach to Smart Investing: Tips for Building a Successful Portfolio

 You don’t become an investment expert by being in the market for a long time.

-Not that experience is unimportant; it just means little if you aren’t using it to your advantage if you are letting events unfold naturally, and if you aren’t acting when it is necessary.
+Not that experience is unimportant; it just means little if you aren’t using it to your advantage if you are letting events unfold naturally, and if you aren’t acting when necessary.

 Investment in oneself entails learning from one’s successes as well as from one’s failures.
-You should always keep your mind sharp and be ready for a variety of outcomes.
+You should always keep your mind sharp and be ready for various outcomes.

-Speaking of investments, if you think of them as a quick and simple means to make money, you’re generally headed in the wrong direction.
+If you think of investments as a quick and straightforward means to make money, you’re generally headed in the wrong direction.

 Serious investing involves long-term connections with your investments and a long-term strategy.
 It’s what might set your portfolio apart from others.